 Despite strong turbulence, the F-35 refueled four times and the Eurofighter five times, often enough to mean that if a refueling appointment was canceled, the aircraft still had enough fuel to make it to an alternate airstrip.

 Italian pilots familiar with the 767 said the fixed boom extending from the center line which is used to refuel the F-35 is easier to line up in turbulence than the hose and drogue system, which extends from the wings of the aircraft to refuel the Eurofighter.

 Any movement of the 767 is accentuated at the wing tips, meaning the hose and drogue is subject to greater movement in turbulence than the relatively stable boom on the center line.

 An hour before the F-35 was due to land at Patuxent River, the Eurofighter and one of the tankers headed to Pease Air National Guard Base in New Hampshire, to await six other Italian Eurofighters before flying to join the US Red Flag exercise.

 "We took advantage of the Red Flag deployment to use the Eurofighter as the chase aircraft for the F-35 said the official.

-American-built F-35s were due to cross the Atlantic two years ago, but a grounding of the fleet halted plans.
-Aircraft this summer will fly to the Farnborough International Air Show, but the first transatlantic crossing has now been made the Italians.
+American-built F-35s were due to cross the Atlantic two years ago, but only for a grounding of the fleet to halted plans.
+Aircraft will this summer will fly to the Farnborough International Air Show, but the first transatlantic crossing has now been made the Italians.

 "There was a lot of pride on our part," said the official.